 Recognising the importance of the achievement inherent in resolution 16/18, on 15th July 2011, the OIC hosted a ministerial meeting in Istanbul on implementation.
-In the words of the US Ambassador to the Council, Eileen Donahoe, 'this wasn't just going to be a landmark resolution, there is also going to be concrete follow-up, and the Istanbul ministerial was a symbolic and substantive manifestation of that.'111 issue of individual people discrimination and intolerance has come to be as much about international politics and ideological debate as it is about finding better ways to promote and protect the rights the Secretary-General explained the purpose of the meeting as two-fold: it offered a symbolic 'reflection of the requisite political will towards implementation of the resolution, and would also 'put in place a process of sustained and structured engagement' in order to 'further consensus with emphasis on implementation in a results-orientated fashion.'
-Secretary of State Clinton echoed the Secretary-General's remarks, describing the meeting as 'one of those events that has great ramifications far beyond this room.'
-At the conclusion of the meeting, the co-chairs issued a joint statement in which they called upon 'all relevant stakeholders throughout the world to take seriously the call for action set forth in resolution 16/18' and 'go beyond mere rhetoric.'
-112
+In the words of the US Ambassador to the Council, Eileen Donahoe, 'this wasn't just going to be a landmark resolution, there is also going to be concrete follow-up, and the Istanbul ministerial was a symbolic and substantive manifestation of that.'111 the Secretary-General explained the purpose of the meeting as two-fold: it offered a symbolic 'reflection of the requisite political will towards implementation of the resolution,' and would also 'put in place a process of sustained and structured engagement' in order to 'further consensus with emphasis on implementation in a results-orientated fashion.'
+Secretary of State Clinton echoed the Secretary-General's remarks, describing the meeting as one of those events that has great ramifications far beyond this room.'
+At the conclusion of the meeting, the co-chairs issued a joint statement in which they called upon 'all relevant stakeholders throughout the world to take seriously the call for action set forth in resolution 16/18' and 'go beyond mere rhetoric.'112